KJCats/My-Notes/3 - Zettelkasten/How to Analyze Books.md

 - Only work with your Notes and Quotes
 - Write short passages to your notes

+## Come back to your Analysis

+- Read through it again to find intr
 # References

 [# How to Analyze Books like a Renaissance Scholar](https://www.youtube.com/watch?v=r6RdMSYSQDE)